jfischeresq/jfischeresq.github.io/about.md

 * At Chestnut Hill College, I provide a course in the Master of Cybersecurity program focused on cybersecurity law.
 Check out the [CHC Master of Cybersecurity program](https://www.chc.edu/graduate-cybersecurity).

 ### My Research
 My research focuses on data privacy and cybersecurity, exploring the convergence of the law and technology and the practical implications of regional data protection regulations within a backdrop of the global economy.
 I like to apply my practical experience working with multinational companies to better understand the evolution of security and privacy within changing regulatory and legal frameworks to balance consumer and end-user rights with enterprise innovation and efficiencies.

-The goal: develop real solutions in the privacy, security, and technology space to help society address the growing reliance on our digital universe.
+My goal: develop real solutions in the privacy, security, and technology space to help society address the growing reliance on our digital universe.

 ### Contact me